 Financial Literacy and Expertise.
 Our Board has determined that each of the members of the Audit Committee in 2019 was and in 2020 is "financially literate" within the meaning of the listing standards of the NYSE.
 In addition, our Board has determined that each of Mr. Wheeler and Ms. Williamson qualifies as an "Audit Committee Financial Expert" as defined by applicable SEC regulations and that each has "accounting or related financial management expertise" within the meaning of the listing standards of the NYSE.
-The Board reached its conclusion as to Mr. Wheeler's qualification based on, among other things, his experience as chief financial institutions and the Board reached its conclusion as to Ms. Williamson's qualification based on, among other things, her experience with financial reporting and internal auditing, including with respect to oversight of public accountants.
+The Board reached its conclusion as to Mr. Wheeler's qualification based on, among other things, his experience as chief financial officer at a large multinational public company, his executive leadership experience and his experience with financial institutions and the Board reached its conclusion as to Ms. Williamson's qualification based on, among other things, her experience with financial reporting and internal auditing, including with respect to oversight of public accountants.